 The last time I had a bee’s knees what at Little Jack’s Tavern in Charleston.
 It was a rainy, winter day and we sat next to a fireplace.
 I ordered a burger and a bee’s knees and it was just perfect.

-Before making the cocktail, read these quick history facts about this classic drink!
+Before making this classic cocktail, read these quick history facts about this classic drink!

-- The name comes from slang “the best”
+- The name comes from the slang “the best” and from the honey simple syrup, it’s sweetened with.

-- It was created to hide the taste of poor gin.
-This was during the era of “bathtime” gin!
+- It was created as a way to use leftover gin and hide the taste of poor gin.
+This was during the era of bathtub gin.

 - Bathtime gin is a term used for poorly concocted homemade spirits.